Curonian Spit: Mythology

-The Medieval period
+Medieval period

 From c.
-800 to 1016, the Spit was the location of Kaup, a major pagan trading centre which has not been excavated yet.
+800 to 1016, the Spit was the location of Kaup, a major pagan trading centre which has not yet been excavated.
 The Teutonic Knights occupied the area in the 13th century, building their castles at Memel (1252), Neuhausen (1283), and at Rossitten (1372).
 In 1454, King Casimir IV Jagiellon incorporated the region to the Kingdom of Poland upon the request of the anti-Teutonic Prussian Confederation.
 After the subsequent Thirteen Years' War (1454–1466), the spit became a part of Poland as a fief held by the Teutonic Knights, and thus located within the Polish–Lithuanian union, later elevated to the Polish–Lithuanian Commonwealth.
-The spit may have been the home of the last living speaker of now-extinct Old Prussian, one of the Baltic languages.
+The spit may have been the home of the last living speakers of now-extinct Old Prussian, one of the Baltic languages.

 Kursenieki habitation

 Significant human impacts on the area began in the 16th century.
 From the 18th century, it was part of the Kingdom of Prussia.
 Deforestation of the spit due to overgrazing, timber harvesting, and building of boats for the Battle of Gross-Jägersdorf in 1757 led to the dunes taking over the spit and burying entire villages.
 Alarmed by these problems, the Prussian government sponsored large-scale revegetation and reforestation efforts, which started in 1825.
-Other sources credit George David Kuwert, the owner of a post station in Nida in the late 19th century, with beginning the spit's reforestation.
 Owing to these efforts, much of the spit is now covered with forests.

 In the 19th century the Curonian Spit was inhabited primarily by Kursenieki, with a significant German minority in the south and a Lithuanian minority in the north.
-The population of Kursenieki eventually dwindled due to assimilation and other reasons; it is close to non-existent these days and had been even before 1945, when the spit had become ethnic German.
+The population of Kursenieki eventually dwindled due to assimilation and other reasons; it is close to non-existent these days.

 Artists' colony

 From the late 19th century, the dune landscape around Nidden (Nida) became popular with landscape and animal painters from the Kunstakademie Königsberg arts school.
 The local inn of Herman Blode was the nucleus of the expressionist artists' colony (Künstlerkolonie Nidden).
 Lovis Corinth stayed here in 1890, followed by artists such as Max Pechstein, Alfred Lichtwark, Karl Schmidt-Rottluff, and Alfred Partikel.
-Painters from Königsberg such as Julius Freymuth and Eduard Bischoff visited the area, as did poets like Ernst Wiechert and Carl Zuckmayer.
-Other guests included Ernst Kirchner, Ernst Mollenhauer, Franz Domscheit, and Herrmann Wirth.
-The painters usually took accommodations at Blode's hotel, and left some of their works with him.
-Some also built their own residences in the vicinity.
+Painters from Königsberg such as Julius Freymuth visited the area, as did poets like Ernst Wiechert and Carl Zuckmayer.
+Other guests included Ernst Kirchner, and Franz Domscheit.